Frequently Asked Questions

 - Can I have my wedding at the Garden?
 Whom do I contact for information?

 Garden facilities can be rented for wedding receptions or a combination of a ceremony and reception.
-All wedding coordination for the Garden is done by Abigail Kirsch Catering.
-For all information, contact Kirsch directly at 718.220.0300 or visit their Web site.
+Please check back soon for contact information regarding wedding coordination at the Garden.

 * For information on wedding photography at the Garden, please contact the Special Events department at 718.817.8710.